 * * *

 The health crisis in your life does not hold the power.
 Jesus does.
 Your marriage mess is not in charge.
 Jesus is.
 The teenager whose behavior is worrying you doesn’t rule the world.
 Jesus does!
 Pray!
 Praying in Jesus name has power.
-Come share with us on our blog what you’re praying the pocket prayer over.
+Come share with us what you’re praying the pocket prayer over.
 We want to pray with you! ~ Devotionals Daily